inivekin/abosa/abosa.typ

-repents fae my mistakes so rash would nae suffice an nae prevent a lake laden wi silicon trash, harshly bent, though it was well-meant,
+repents fae my mistakes so rash would nae suffice an nae prevent a lake laden wi silicon trash, harshly bent, though it was well-meant.
 All that I learnt is what I took, an how I took, it wisnae brave, but frae the sky, I spot a look,